Vitiligo Diet Chart in Homeopathy

 Avoid using creams/fruits containing hydroquinone

 It is very important to take care that foods comprising hydroquinone, which is a prominent depigmenting agent present in various skin bleaching creams, should be avoided when you are combating vitiligo.
-Certain fruits, such as blueberries and pears, contain hydroquinone which minimizes melanin production.
-So, make sure you do not add fruits, such as blueberries and pears, to your vitiligo diet as they may make your white skin patches whiter and aggravate the condition.
+Certain fruits, such as blueberries and pears, contain hydroquinones, which minimize melanin production.
+So, make sure you do not add fruits, such as blueberries and pears, to your vitiligo diet, as they may make your white skin patches whiter and aggravate the condition.

 Have food high In Zinc

-Increase your intake of foods, which are rich in zinc, when you are suffering from vitiligo.
+Increase your intake of foods that are rich in zinc when you are suffering from vitiligo.
 An increase in the levels of zinc in your body can help cure vitiligo to a great extent.
 Also, you can add nuts, beans, and dairy foods to your regular diet to boost the levels of zinc in your body.

-The consumption of vitamin B-12 rich foods is highly effective in reversing vitiligo.
+The consumption of vitamin B-12-rich foods is highly effective in reversing vitiligo.
 Various medical studies and researches reveal that deficiency of vitamin B-12 tends to cause a boost in homocysteine, which is a compound responsible for the destruction of skin pigmentation in various parts of your body.
-So, you need to include vitamin B-12 rich foods in your regular diet for vitiligo.
-Make sure you eat fortified breakfast cereals, yogurt, and other vitamins B-12 abundant foods.
+So, you need to include vitamin B-12-rich foods in your regular diet for vitiligo.
+Make sure you eat fortified breakfast cereals, yogurt, and other vitamin B-12-abundant foods.

 Eat Folate-Rich Foods